eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/five-dimensions.md

 **Safety and Accessibility**:
 - **Universal restroom access** with gender-neutral options and accessibility features serving all community members
-- **Safe space design** with lighting, sightlines, and community oversight preventing harassment and violence
+- **Safe space design** with lighting, sightlines, and community oversight preventing harassment and violence while maintaining dark sky goals
 - **Childcare integration** in public spaces supporting parents and caregivers of all genders
 - **Community safety programs** with trained de-escalation and support rather than surveillance or policing
 - **Cultural competency** in public space design welcoming diverse gender expressions and family structures